Site icon BIG

 1. Know Your Visitors

-Before you decide how to keep animals out, it helps to identify which animals are causing trouble.
+Before you decide how to keep animals out, it helps to identify which garden pests are causing trouble.
 Different pests require different defenses.

 2. Physical Barriers: The Most Reliable Solution